Ariya456/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Step 1.
-Import the required libraries.

-Step 2.
-Upload and read the dataset.

-Step 3.
-Check for any null values using the isnull() function.
+Step 1:

+Start the Program

+Step 2:

+import pandas module and import the required data set.

+Step 3:

+Find the null values and count them.

+Step 4:

+Count number of left values.

+Step 5:

+From sklearn import LabelEncoder to convert string values to numerical values.

+Step 6:

+From sklearn.model_selection import train_test_split.

+Step 7:

+Assign the train dataset and test dataset.

+Step 8:

-Step 4.
-From sklearn.tree import DecisionTreeClassifier and use criterion as entropy.
+From sklearn.tree import DecisionTreeClassifier.

-Step 5.
-Find the accuracy of the model and predict the required values by importing the required module from sklearn.
+Step 9:

+Use criteria as entropy.
 ## Program:
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
 Developed by: Ariya Viniya.G